#1) All paper currencies fail sooner or later.

 No. The process you are referring to is usually called a "rollover" or "transfer".
 With this process, you will not incur any tax penalties.

 First, this is a great step in protecting your future!
 Secondly, depending on the type of IRA, there could be tax advantages (eg. tax-deferred or tax-free growth).
-We would recommend AMERICAN BULLION for this.
-You can also contact them from the USA by calling (888) 779-9890 toll-free.

 You could invest in exploration or mining companies.
 These companies do the hard work of exploring for Gold and producing Gold.
 They actually own physical Gold & Silver in the ground.